vulkano-rs/vulkano-book/src/buffer_creation/buffer_creation.md

 suited to certain tasks.
 There are many possible arrangements of memory types a Vulkan implementation might have, and picking the right one is important to ensure most optimal performance.

-When allocating memory for a buffer in vulkano, you have to provide a **memory type filter**, which tells the memory allocator which memory types it should prefer, and which ones it should avoid, when picking the right one.
+When allocating memory for a buffer in vulkano, you have to provide a ***memory type filter***, which tells the memory allocator which memory types it should prefer, and which ones it should avoid, when picking the right one.
 For example, if you want to continuously upload data to the GPU, you should use `MemoryTypeFilter::PREFER_DEVICE | MemoryTypeFilter::HOST_SEQUENTIAL_WRITE`; on the other hand, if you have some data that will largely remain visible only to the GPU, using `MemoryTypeFilter::PREFER_DEVICE` brings increased performance at the cost of more complicated data access from the CPU.
 For staging buffers, you should use `MemoryTypeFilter::PREFER_HOST | MemoryTypeFilter::HOST_SEQUENTIAL_WRITE`.

-the simplest way to create a buffer is to create it in CPU-accessible memory, by using `MemoryTypeFilter::HOST_SEQUENTIAL_WRITE` or `MemoryTypeFilter::HOST_ACCESS_RANDOM`, together with one of the other filters depending of whether host or device-local memory is preferred.
+The simplest way to create a buffer is to create it in CPU-accessible memory, by using `MemoryTypeFilter::HOST_SEQUENTIAL_WRITE` or `MemoryTypeFilter::HOST_RANDOM_ACCESS`, together with one of the other filters depending of whether host or device-local memory is preferred.

 ```rust